nahinmahmood0101/project_template_1/README.md

 So the task is this:

-  1.)clone this repo and the "template" repo using ssh or html 2.)take the training__studio template from the file and upload it to this repo
+  1.)Clone this repo and the "template" repo using ssh or html 2.)Take the training__studio template from the file and upload it to this repo 3.)When uploading the files to github, use only the terminal to commit changes to "project_template_1"